top of page

 Time for Active Management

-We are approaching the end game for passive invest-ment management.
+We have reached the end game for passive investment management.

-The ball room's burning, yet they're still dancing inside.
-Despite the portfolio drawdowns and extreme volatility we experienced just this last April, passive (i.e., buy and hold) continues to be the default choice for most investors, financial academics, and the Wall Street giants.
+Despite record valuations and the portfolio drawdowns and volatility we saw just this last April, passive (buy-and-hold) continues to be the default strategy for most investors, financial academics, and the Wall Street giants.
 The paradigm has been hard-wired into the system.
 After all, it's worked for forty-five years.

 Monitoring the